Background Image for Header:

 - Adults with plans to continue on to obtain a graduate degree

-A. The Regents BA degree requires students to take a minimum of 36 hours of general education course work, as follows:
+A. The Regents BA degree requires students to complete general education course work, as follows:

 - Six credit hours demonstrating skill in writing or public speaking.